dbt

 Like most analytics work, there’s a fine line between rigidity and flexibility with data modeling; you’ll likely never have a full warehouse of perfect dimensional data models that meet Kimball or Inmon’s standards because you adjust these techniques to your data and the needs of the business.

-And while data modeling is definitely more art than science at times, there's still a vital need for governance in this practice.
+And while data modeling is more art than science at times, there's still a vital need for governance in this practice.
 Using a data transformation tool that supports any data modeling technique, peer review, integrated testing and documentation, and version control is the first step to governing and creating a consistent process for your data modeling.

 Ready to learn more about how dbt can support your data modeling efforts?
 Take a look at some of the resources below to see how modern data teams are transforming (😉) the way they tackle data modeling with dbt:

-Last modified on: Mar 05, 2024
+Last modified on: Oct 16, 2024

 Accelerate speed to insight